PID Regulator

 Introduction

 StateWORKS is a system to develop and implement control systems [1].
 Closed loop regulators belong also to this category.
-We do not have an RTDB object that realizes the PID regulation algorithm but we offer an Output Function for this purpose.
+We do not have an RTDB object that realizes the PID regulation algorithm, but we offer an Output Function for this purpose.

 The technical note gives a short introduction to this technique and shows the implementation details by an example.